This is the second article in our series about “How to become a freelance developer”.

-At Microverse, we help students from all around the world become remote software developers.
-Our students learn by working together on freelance and open source projects.
+At Microverse, we help students around the world become remote software developers.
+Students learn by working together on freelance and open source projects.

-Breaking into freelance development can seem daunting at first:
+Breaking into freelance development can seem daunting at first.
+You might be asking yourself:

-Some people might say the best platform for freelancers is the one where you earn the most.
+Some people say the best platform for freelancers is the one where you earn the most.
 That’s not always true.
-If you are an entry-level developer, the best platform is the one where you can maximize your learning.
+If you're an entry-level developer, the best platform is the one where you can maximize your learning.
 Also, you should be trying to grow your portfolio.

 There are several online platforms available.
 Upwork.com, Fiverr, Freelancer.com, GoLance and PeoplePerHour are some of them.